JeffTianZy/COVID-19-CBAMResNet18-Classification/README.md

 COVID-19|1.00|1.00|1.00|23

 ## Visualization
-By using Grad-CAM, we can visualize the contribution of CBAM
+By using Grad-CAM, we can visualize the contribution of CBAM (in folder)